hannobraun/radish/README.md

 Radish uses HTML5 technology (specifically canvas) with [CoffeeScript](http://coffeescript.org) for the programming language.
-It's ready right now, if you need it, but be careful: It's still very rough around the edges not everything you would expect might be there yet.
+It's ready right now, if you need it.
+But be careful: It's still very rough around the edges.
+Some parts are implemented in ways that are less than optimal and not all the features you might expect from a framework are there yet.

 ## Get started